Need help using the checkout? Got a question about our policies or products? Chances are good that someone has already asked - get fast answers here!

 Do You Do Custom Sizing?

 Yes!
-Shortening: almost all jewelry items can be shortened at no extra charge (include your measurement in the "Message" box during checkout).
-Lengthening: silver-plated and gunmetal-plated choker chains can be lengthened to up to 3 inches at no extra charge, but sterling choker chains, beaded necklaces, choker ribbons, and pocket watch chains will require a small fee for lengthening.
-Our chokers tend to look better on larger sizes if custom made from scratch rather than just lengthening the chain; ask us for a quote before puchase, since some designs may require a fee and some not.
+Shortening: almost all jewelry items can be shortened at no extra charge, just include your measurement in the "Message" box during checkout.
+Lengthening: silver-plated and gunmetal-plated chains on fabric chokers can be lengthened to up to 3 inches at no extra charge (include measurement in "Message" box), but sterling choker chains, beaded necklaces, choker fabrics, and pocket watch chains will require a small fee for lengthening.
+Our fabric chokers tend to look better on larger sizes if custom made from scratch, rather than just lengthening the chain - ask us for a quote before puchase since some designs may require a fee, although most will not.

 My Item Doesn't Fit.
 Can I Return It?